Human Anatomy: A Complete Guide to Body Systems, Organs and Their Functions

 How many body systems are there in the human body?

 The human body has 11 major body systems, each performing essential functions to keep the body healthy and alive.
 These systems include the circulatory, respiratory, digestive, nervous, endocrine, muscular, skeletal, integumentary, urinary, reproductive, and lymphatic systems.
-Understanding these systems is crucial for studying human anatomy, healthcare, and biology.

 What are the major organs and body parts in the human body?